a-flyleaf/omori/doors/heardle.md

     num: 169
     rec: 🔊🟩⬜️⬜️⬜️⬜️⬜️
     ost: "Crossroads"
-    note: "ngl if I hadn't just listened to this last night I probably would’ve thought it was <a href='https://omori.bandcamp.com/track/see-you-tomorrow'>See You Tomorrow</a>…"
+    note: "ngl if I hadn’t just listened to this last night I probably would’ve thought it was <a href='https://omori.bandcamp.com/track/see-you-tomorrow'>See You Tomorrow</a>…"
   - date: 2023-04-03
     num: 166
     rec: 🔊🟩⬜️⬜️⬜️⬜️⬜️